 The News Chief, The Ledger, Sun Newspapers, and The Lake Wales News have provided good coverage of our meetings, events, and happenings along the corridor.
 The news articles have maintained communication between the CME and the community as well as provide insight in the views of local residents.
 The news articles and attendance to events provide evidence of strong local support for the scenic highway designation.
 See Appendix B for a few newspaper articles.

 CORRIDOR STORY

-The story remains the same and will not require an update.
+The story remains the same and will not require an update, to view the complete story visit www.ridgescenichighway.com.

 EVALUATION OF PROTECTION TECHNIQUES